-Lysophospholipase preparations meet the current Food Chemical Codex (FCC) and JECFA compendium of specifications for food grade enzyme preparations.
+Lysophospholipase preparations meet the current Food Chemical Codex (FCC, 4th Edition) and JECFA (footnote 1 on the previous page) specifications for food grade enzyme preparations.

-Lysophospholipase is listed as Generally Recognized As Safe (GRAS) for use in food in the USA.
+Lysophospholipase has been 'self-assessed' by the Applicant as Generally Recognized As Safe (GRAS) for use in food in the USA (see section 5.5.2).